hhoback/response-times-cahoots/data cleaning/README.md

 ## Output Files

-- `epd_spd_cleaned.csv`: Cleaned and merged EPD and SPD call data containing variables: `yr`, `inci_id`, `agency`, `calltime`, `priority`, `callsource`, `mins_to_arrv`
+- `cleaned_eug_spd.csv`: Cleaned and merged EPD and SPD call data containing variables: `yr`, `inci_id`, `agency`, `calltime`, `priority`, `callsource`, `mins_to_arrv`

 ## How to Run

-Note: Because of GitHUB file size limits, the raw data and resulting cleaned dataset are not included in this repository.
+> Note: Because of GitHUB file size limits, the raw data and resulting cleaned dataset are not included in this repository.
 To produce the cleaned dataset:
-- Ensure all raw data files are in a `data` folder.
+1. Ensure all raw data files are in a `data` folder.
-- Make sure packages get imported first, and the chunks are run in order to prevent errors and messing up the data.
+2. Make sure packages get imported first, and the chunks are run in order to prevent errors and messing up the data.
-- Run all chunks in the Rmd file `data_prep_clean.Rmd`.
+3. Run all chunks in the Rmd file `clean_data.Rmd`.

 ## Dependencies